tier4/dio_ros_driver/README.md

 | 1          | negative |

 **Caution:** After startup, initial value would be 1 as negative polarity.
 It is strongly recommended that **1** should be set on DO ports during shutting down.
+If inversion option is enabled, **0** must be set.

 # Design